-PROPOSAL Relocation of Division of Child Protection Offices
+PROPOSAL Relocation of Division of Child Protection Offices - Queens

-DCAS PROJECT II N/A
+DCAS PROJECT ID N/A

 STATUS Ongoing

 AGENCY Administration for Children's Services (ACS) Office of Real Estate, Design and Construction Management

 AREA SERVED Borough

 FACILITY TYPE Service

 FACILITY DOMAIN Administration of government

 PUBLIC FACING FACILITY Yes, clients or members of the public would use or have open access to this facility.

 PROPOSED LOCATION Queens, CD 1, CD 6, CD 7, CD 8, CD 11, CD 12, or CD 13

 SIZE Square footage: 90,000 Staff: 296 Clients to be served: 449 Parking spaces: 5

 SPACE USE TYPE Office: Administrative field office: Borough office

 PROPOSED ACTION Relocation

 PUBLIC PURPOSE Describe program services and goals: Queens Division of Child Protection is charged with investigating all allegations of child abuse and maltreatment that Queens receives from the New York Statewide Central Register of Child Abuse and Maltreatment from community districts.
 If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: 165-15 Archer Avenue, Jamaica, NY.
 Describe any alternatives considered, including reconfiguring existing space: The Department of Citywide Administrative Services (DCAS) is looking for alternate locations within the same catchment area.
 DCAS was not able to reach an agreement with the landlord on lease renewal terms.
-ACS's administrative office must leave this location when the short-term lease ends in 2020.
+ACS's administrative office must leave this location when the short-term

-DESIRED DATE OF OCCUPANCY n/a
+DESIRED DATE OF OCCUPANCY lease ends in 2020. n/a

 SITING CRITERIA Transit access

-LAST APPEARED FY 2021-2022
+LAST APPEARED FY 2024-2025

 FIRST PROPOSED FY 2020-2021

-PROPOSAL New Space/Expansion of Office Space
+PROPOSAL Expansion of Office Space

-DCAS Project ID 21-5974
+DCAS Project ID 22-6016

-STATUS Implemented
+STATUS Modified

 AGENCY District Attorney Office - Queens County (DA-QN) Operations

 AREA SERVED Borough

 FACILITY TYPE Office

 FACILITY DOMAIN Public Safety, Emergency Services, and Administration of Justice

 PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.

-PROPOSED LOCATION 80-02 Kew Gardens Road, Queens, CD 9
+PROPOSED LOCATION 111-15 Queens Boulevard, Queens, CD 6

-SIZE SQ.
-FT: 4,000
+017 F SQ.
+FT: 16,000

-· Staff: 20
+SIZE Staff: 50-60

 Clients to be served: N/A

 Parking spaces: N/A

 SPACE USE TYPE Office: Other

-PROPOSED ACTION New Space Request
+PROPOSED ACTION New space request

-PUBLIC PURPOSE Describe program services and goals: Provide office space to allow staff to work more efficiently.
-Describe why current space(s) is (are) inadequate: The bureaus/units are currently lacking in sufficient space.
+PUBLIC PURPOSE Describe program services and goals: The purpose of this request is to acquire additional space, for staff to be able to work more efficiently Describe why current space(s) is (are) inadequate: Throughout the years, the Queens District Attorney's staff has grown, however the space has remained the same - All the bureaus/units are currently lacking in sufficient space.
 Staff assigned to these bureaus/units are scattered and often not even located on the same floor or building as their supervisors or co-workers, which has caused serious logistical difficulties.
 The requested space would help alleviate a portion of these issues.
 If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: None.
-Describe any alternatives considered, including reconfiguring existing space: There are no alternatives to consider; we have utilized all of our space.
-Please briefly explain how this facility will serve the geographic area indicated in the previous question:
+Describe any alternatives considered, including reconfiguring existing space: We do not have any alternative - we have exhausted all of our current space.
+Please briefly explain how this facility will serve the geographic area indicated in the previous question: The requested space would be utilized by four different bureaus/units.
+The space will allow for staff to have adequate workspace.

-DESIRED DATE OF OCCUPANCY Summer 2022
+DESIRED DATE OF OCCUPANCY 2024

 SITING CRITERIA N/A

 LAST APPEARED FY 2024-2025

 FIRST PROPOSED FY 2024-2025